Finite distance effects on the Hellings-Downs curve in modified gravity: Finite distance effects to the ORF

 where we set the normalization constant to $3/64$ for comparison with Ref.~\cite{Cordes:2024oem}.
 We give an analytical estimate as follows.
 Using that $kL\gg1$ and so that $\ell_{\rm cut}\gg1$, we note that most of the contribution to the coincident limit comes from the large $\ell$ sum.
 We then assume that $a_{\ell}$ is constant for all $\ell$ and given by Eq.~\eqref{eq:alnice}, which yields that

 We numerically checked for $kL=1000$ that this limit is accurate within $0.1\%$.
 This further supports our analytical estimation.\footnote{It is interesting that $\Gamma(kL,\xi\to0)$ is not necessarily large despite the fast growth for small but not too small $\xi$.
 In fact, for $v<1/\sqrt{kL}$, it achieves values less than in the GR case.
-This limit is, unfortunately, not so interesting from the observational point of view, as in PTAs the significant for $v<0.4$ the statistical significants drops below $3\sigma$ as show in Ref.~\cite{Liang:2024mex}using the CPTA data.} We also note that our limit for $\xi\to0$ of the ORF matches exactly the value of the auto-correlation obtained in Ref.~\cite{Cordes:2024oem}; see their Eq.~(28) with the identification of $vkL=2\pi fL$.
+This limit is, unfortunately, not so interesting from the observational point of view, as in PTAs the statistical significance for $v<0.4$ drops below $3\sigma$ as shown in Ref.~\cite{Liang:2024mex} using the CPTA data.} We also note that our limit for $\xi\to0$ of the ORF matches exactly the value of the auto-correlation obtained in Ref.~\cite{Cordes:2024oem}; see their Eq.~(28) with the identification of $vkL=2\pi fL$.

 We show in Fig.~\eqref{fig:HD} the ORF \eqref{eq:HDharmonic} for $kL=100$ (top panels) and $kL=1000$ (bottom panels) and $v=\{9/10,1/2,10^{-1},10^{-2}\}$.
 We also include the GR case ($v=1$) for comparison.
 In solid lines, we show the numerical result.
 The nearby dashed lines show the analytical approximation given by Eq.~\eqref{eq:HDharmonic2} with $c_\ell$ from Eq.~\eqref{eq:clnice3} together with Eq.~\eqref{eq:Iinfinity}.
 First, look at the top and bottom panels on the right.
 Note how the analytical approximation agrees well with the numerical one in the small $\xi$ limit.
 We also see that the ORF approaches a constant for values of $\xi$ below $\xi\sim 2/\ell_{\rm cut}$.
 We estimated such value of $\xi$ by requiring that the next order correction in a Taylor series expansion of the Legendre polynomials for $\xi\ll1$ becomes of ${\cal O}(1)$.
 This estimate yields $\log_{10}\xi\approx -1.7$ and $\log_{10}\xi\approx -2.6$ respectively for $kL=100$ and $kL=1000$, which is a reasonable estimate compared with the right panel of Fig.~\eqref{fig:HD}.
 We also see that the asymptotic value for $\xi\to0$ matches the analytical approximation given by Eq.~\eqref{eq:gammaestimate} in the large $kL$ limit.